Guides

 Sign Up

-You see a Nigerian bank or fintech app offering a 12% interest rate on a savings plan.
+You see a Nigerian bank or fintech app advertising “high interest” on a savings plan.
 It sounds like a fantastic deal, right?
-Your money will grow by 12% every year!
+Your balance will grow!

 But wait.
 Before you lock your funds, there's a hidden thief you need to know about: Inflation.